das-developers/das2py-server/README.md

 $ python${PYVER} setup.py install --prefix=${PREFIX} --install-lib=${PREFIX}/lib/python${PYVER}
 ```
 You can add the argument `--no-examples` to avoid installing the example
-datasets if these are not desired.
+data sources if these are not desired.

 Copy over the example configuration file: